How to cite a podcast

 Here's your example:

 The Chicago style format is currently in its 17th edition.
-For anyone that uses this particular style, follow this structure:
+For anyone that uses this particular style, follow this structure or use our chicago citation generator:

 - Begin with the podcast creators Last Name, First Name - if it's a company or username, then just use that instead